What to Expect When Practicing on Cadavers vs. a SurgiReal RealSuture Pad

 Repetition is key to developing and maintaining suture skills.
 However, access to cadavers is limited to the lab.
 As such, students may not be able to practice their skills as frequently as they need to in order to both become proficient and improve their technique.
 A reusable suture kit provides an opportunity for practice outside the lab.
 As an added benefit, these kits are incredibly portable.
 Students can bring them to a class for direct instruction and guidance, or they can then continue their practice in nearly any environment when they have a few free minutes.

 SurgiReal’s suture pads and other devices also allow for extensive reuse, making them a cost-effective practice option.
 In most cases, cadavers cannot be reused; once sutured, they cannot be effectively un-sutured.
 They also only allow for a certain number of sutures per cadaver.
 These factors limit their usefulness as a practice tool for multiple students across multiple procedures.
 Cadavers also cannot be maintained indefinitely, and the cost of an ongoing supply can be prohibitive.
 Without additional practice tools, students may find themselves using their live clinical experiences as opportunities for practice, which is not ideal.
-In contrast, a standard SurgiReal suture pad can be reused for up to 750 sutures, enough for plenty of repetition.
+In contrast, a standard SurgiReal suture pad can be reused for up to 750 sutures on our 3-Layer pad and up to 1,500 sutures on our 6-Layer pad, enough for plenty of repetition.

 Traditionally, cadavers are considered the ‘gold-standard’ for a high-fidelity practice environment across many procedures.
 However, SurgiReal’s suture pads and other kits allow instructors to provide extremely realistic, simulation-based training outside the cadaver lab.
 When given the opportunity to practice suturing with silicone kits, novice trainees indicated that they found the kits valuable and that both their skill and confidence increased upon using them.
 Many stated that they would continue to use them throughout their education .
 Students who have ample opportunity to practice suturing skills and are confident in doing so are better equipped to apply those skills in real world settings.
 SurgiReal’s kits can be used alongside cadaver-based practice and instruction to provide comprehensive, ongoing, cost-effective training.